The post-5pm (and Junior) code is...

 Wrasse Awards **

-• Longest combined length of your FOUR best fish takes the title.
-Backup prize for 2nd place.
+- Longest combined length of your FOUR best fish takes the title.
+Backup prizes to 3rd place.

 Species Hunt Awards **

-• Most total species wins.
+- Most POINTS wins.
 Backup prizes down to 3rd place.

 ** If entrant numbers exceed those expected then we will reward additional places.